 But like any crucial business initiative, branding cannot be rushed.
 Don’t just go with the first idea for a new logo or new website that comes to mind.
 Instead, you must consider your brand identity from a variety of perspectives.
 The following exercises involve the most important factors to consider when re-shaping your brand:

 1. Dig Deep: What is Your Story?

 The cornerstone of a successful brand identity is the business’s story.
-This doesn’t just refer to the business’s origins, or why the business was launched in the first place.
-Your story also refers to your mission, or the value you wish to provide for your customers.
+This doesn’t just refer to the business’s origins, or why the company was launched in the first place.
+Your story also applies to your mission or the value you wish to provide for your customers.

-Do you wish to make a certain everyday activity more enjoyable?
+Do you wish to make a particular everyday activity more enjoyable?
 This could include eating, shopping, or just relaxing on the couch.
-Do you wish to bring customers closer to their friends or family members?
+Do you want to bring customers closer to their friends or family members?

 If you’re having trouble identifying the deeper values you provide, ask your customers why they are grateful for your business.
 You can ask this exact question in a survey and compare the answers to the content of your most successful social media posts.

 The previous section mentioned gearing your products or services to a specific type of customer.
 Your brand identity will be heavily influenced by basic customer information, like age, gender, and median income, along with more personal information like their other purchase preferences.
 Virtually all of your marketing materials will be designed with this information in mind.

 To learn more about your target customer, consider how they dress, the items they carry with them, and even how they speak.
 It might help to envision three people who exhibit these characteristics co-mingling at a party.
 The more information you have, the more you can use your brand to mirror your target customer’s lifestyle.